sethasaurus/pebble-sdk-arm/README.md

 # pebble-sdk-arm
-Script to install Pebble SDK on Linux on Android
+Script to install Pebble SDK on Linux on Android / ARM

 Tested on LinuxDeploy and UserLand.